cognitedata/reveal/README.md

 7. Enter Override URL: `https://localhost:3016/index.js`
 8. Press `Apply override`
 9. Edit the url bar in the browser, and add `/documents` at the end of the path.
 Example: if you are using the `unstructured-search` tenant, the full url should be: `https://dev.fusion.cogniteapp.com/unstructured-search/documents?env=greenfield`

+## Questions?
+Head on over to our Slack channel at [#topic-document-search](https://cognitedata.slack.com/archives/CKY04V4CA).